hudanaseem0117-lang/devops-docker-project/README.md

 docker inspect <container_id>

 ## ⚙️ How it Works
+FOR TASK 1: This project implements a CI/CD pipeline using GitHub Actions as a free alternative to Azure DevOps services.
-This project uses Nginx inside a Docker container to serve a custom HTML page.
+FOR TASK 4: This project uses Nginx inside a Docker container to serve a custom HTML page.
 Docker Compose is used to manage the container easily.

 ## 🌐 Output